AlexsLemonade/OpenPBTA-analysis/analyses/snv-callers/README.md

 The resulting MAF and TMB files from this analysis are saved to `snv-callers/results/consensus/` folder and used by downstream analyses.

-Consensus mutations saved to `pbta-snv-consensus-mutation.maf.tsv.gz` are decided from agreement [3 out of 3 of the snv callers used](#02-merge_callersr).
+Consensus mutations saved to `pbta-snv-consensus-mutation.maf.tsv.gz` are decided from agreement of [3 out of 3 of the snv callers used](#02-merge_callersr).
-Four callers were originally run but VarDict was dropped from any downstream results because it suspiciously called very low VAF mutations that only it and none of the other three callers identified.
+Four callers were originally run but VarDict was dropped from downstream analysis because it called a large number of very low VAF mutations that were unique to it, suggesting that most of these were likely to be false positive calls.
 This left us with three callers (Mutect2, Strelka2, and Lancet) whose performances were compared in [Narzisi et al](https://www.nature.com/articles/s42003-018-0023-9.pdf).
 The overlap of all three was used for the consensus calls since their [data](https://static-content.springer.com/esm/art%3A10.1038%2Fs42003-018-0023-9/MediaObjects/42003_2018_23_MOESM1_ESM.pdf) suggested that overlapping more callers would reduce the number of false positives (Supplementary Figure 13, panel d):